pamosima/LTROPS-2341_Lab-Guide/Missions/Site 15/Mission 3/README.md

 ### Step 3: Create a new SDWAN device feature template

-This step is crucial because the template must be "committed" in the Catalyst Center before it can be deployed to the switch.

 | Required parameters | Value                                                  |
 | ------------------- | ------------------------------------------------------ |
 | name                | site-15                                                |